shruti-jain17/Placement-Prediciton/README.md

 ## Placement-Prediciton
 A machine learning model used to predict whether or not a student will be placed, based on a variety of factors like
-- board of education
+- Board of education
+- Grades in School,College & University
+- Work Experience
+- Scores on Employment Test
+- Gender
+- Stream
-- gender
+- Specialization
+### Preprocessing ###
-- stream
+- Label Encoder
-- specialization
+- One Hot Encoder
+- Oversampling to reduce imbalance in dataset
 ### Machine Learning Models Used ###
-- K Nearest Neighbours (with hyperparameter tuning)
+- K Nearest Neighbours (with hyperparameter tuning) 93.33%
-- Naives Bayes
+- Naives Bayes 83%
-- Logistic Regression
+- Logistic Regression 87%
+- Decision Tree 81%
+### Model Evaluation ###
+- Classification Report
+- ROC Curve & AUC

 ### Contributors ###
 - Shruti Jain